divijg19/divijg19/README.md

 - 🌱 **Ideology:** To design and build transformative systems, platforms, and technology brands from the ground up.

-## 🚀 Current Focus & What I Build:
+- 🚀 **Current Focus & What I Build:**
   - Distributed backend systems
   - AI agent platforms
   - Realtime applications
   - Developer tools and infrastructure
   - Experimental systems and game technologies

-## 🧭 Engineering Philosophy
+- 🧭 **Engineering Philosophy:**
   - Systems over scripts
   - Correctness before cleverness
   - Explicit architecture beats hidden magic
   - Developer experience is a first-class feature
   - Local-first and user-owned software is the future

-## Career Stack at a glance:
-**Golang, Python(+Mojo), Typescript**
-- `Golang`: Chi, net/http, Coder(nhooyr)/Websocket, gRPC, Protobuf, sqlc, pgx, Temporal.io, fx, Testcontainers
-- `Type-safe PostgreSQL access (pgx + sqlc), schema-first APIs with Protobuf/gRPC`
-- `Python`: PyTorch, LangGraph, FastAPI, Litestar, Pydantic, Polars, Ray, pgvector, HTTPX, Mojo
-- `Typescript`: Tanstack Query & Start, Zustand, zod, React, Next.js, Astro, SolidJS, Pixijs, shadcn/ui, TailwindCSS

-**Databases:** DuckDB, PostgreSQL, MongoDB, Redis, SQLite, Firebase, Supabase

-**Infra & Deployment:** HuggingFace, Inference APIs, Docker/Docker Compose, Github Workflows & Actions, Vercel, AWS, Fly.io, Render, Coolify

 </details>
 <br>